 - Further additions like iron can be used to obtain infrared absorption (e.g. for heat-absorbing filters), or cerium for ultraviolet absorption.

 Some glass types used in optics and photonics contain poisonous substances like lead and cadmium.
-Although that hardly creates hazards during use, since those substances are tightly bound in the glass, there are serious attempts to ban their use wherever possible, since it is hard to ensure that those materials are properly handled after use so that cannot get into the environment.
-For example, there is the RoHS directive of the European Union, which however gives certain temporally limited exceptions for optical and colored filter glasses containing cadmium and lead, at least for some specific applications.
+Although that hardly creates hazards during use, since those substances are tightly bound in the glass, there are serious attempts to ban their use wherever possible, since it is hard to ensure that those materials are properly handled after use so that they cannot get into the environment.

 In contrast to glasses, which are amorphous, crystalline materials exhibit a long-range microscopic order.
 Most crystalline optical materials are monocrystalline (single crystal materials), since light scattering at interfaces between grain boundaries could be detrimental.
 Optical crystals are basically always artificially grown materials.
 The growth velocity is usually very small because otherwise one would not obtain a single crystal.
 Therefore, crystalline optical materials tend to be more expensive than glasses or ceramics.